talamortis/mod-premium/README.md

 ## Requirements

-Premium module currently requires: players to import the sql into character datavase
+Premium module currently requires: players to import the sql into character database

 AzerothCore v1.0.1+